Skip to main content

 Esc

-An inverter-charger combines three critical components into a single unit: a pure sine wave inverter, a multi-stage battery charger, and an automatic transfer switch.
-Instead of buying, wiring, and mounting three separate devices, you install one box that handles the entire AC side of your off-grid power system.
+An inverter-charger combines three critical components into one unit: a pure sine wave inverter, a multi-stage battery charger, and an automatic transfer switch.
+For off-grid cabins, RVs, and boats with generator or shore power backup, they simplify wiring and reduce panel space.
+Below: our ranked top picks.

 How Inverter-Chargers Work